Why is the Cowley Club never open? The blinds are always down!

 Do you allow dogs?

-Just guide dogs.
-We do have a yard though – a sun trap with flowers and picnic benches.
-You can sit there with your dog if you wish.
+Only assistance dogs.
+We do have a garden though – a sun trap with flowers and picnic benches.
+You can sit there with your dog if you wish, but please ask the volunteers on shift first and always clean up after your four-legged friend.

 Do you have an accessible toilet?

-We have a disabled toilet in the library.
-Access is via Providence Place, so please speak to a volunteer who will be happy to unlock the door for you.
+We have an accessible toilet in the library.
+Access is via Providence Place, so please speak to a volunteer who will be happy to assist you in finding it.
+Unfortunately, as our building is over 100 years old, it cannot be accessed from the main space without traversing some staircases

 Are children allowed in the Cowley Club?

 Children are of course welcome at the Club.
-If you are under the age of 18, you can attend events where alcohol is served but you must leave the premises by 9pm.
+If you are under the age of 18, you can attend events where alcohol is served but you must leave by 9pm.

 For obvious reasons, you have to be over 18 to join The 12 London Road Social Club (12LRSC).